TreeHome95/WrangleOpenstreetMap/README.md

 ```

-Mexican cuisine are the most popular.
-Another interesting thing to note is that there are a lot of resturants where only 1 of its type are in the set.
+Mexican cuisine is the most popular.
+There are a lot of resturants where only 1 of its type are in the set, again this is due to lack of user input in the area, there is definitely more than the amount of restaraunts specified in the output above.
 To conclude I would like to say that I think this was an interesting dataset.
 There were things I was able to clean up and studying it led me to find new things like there being a shinto shrine in Brooklyn and get some statistics.
-It should be noted that this may not be Brooklyn as a whole but I do like that there has been data inputted by many people.
+It should be noted that this may not be Brooklyn as a whole but I do appreciate the effort put out by the community to create this.

 <h2> # of Unique Contributing Users</h2>